tyjhart/flowanalyzer/Tuning.md

 If you need more (or less) days of flow retention adjust the value currently set to 30.

 If you are using an external Elasticsearch cluster replace the localhost (127.0.0.1) IP address with the address of your cluster.

+## **Lookups**

+The Flow Analyzer can do reverse DNS lookups, as well as MAC address correlation (beta) to help you get more insight out of your flow data.

 ### **DNS Reverse Lookups**